eBay vs. Amazon: Which is better for my ecommerce business?

-For example, Amazon has an A-to-z Guarantee that protects buyers from scams, while eBay only offers a Money Back Guarantee that covers certain types of transactions.
+For example, Amazon has an A-to-Z guarantee that protects buyers from scams, while eBay only offers a Money-Back Guarantee covering certain transaction types.

 So, if you are looking for a platform with low fees and good buyer protection, then Amazon is the better choice.

-However, if you are looking for a more diverse company that is available in more countries, then eBay is the better choice.
+However, if you are looking for a more diverse company available in more countries, then eBay is the better choice.

-Can I Make a Living off of Selling on E-commerce Sites?
+Can I Make a Living by Selling on Ecommerce Sites?

 Yes, you can make a living off of selling on eCommerce sites.
-In fact, many people do just that.
+Many people do just that.

-However, it is important to keep in mind that there are risks associated with selling on eCommerce sites.
+However, it is important to remember the risks associated with selling on eCommerce sites.
 For example, the fees associated with selling on Amazon and eBay can eat into your profits.

 Additionally, scammers may try to take advantage of you if you are not careful.
-So, while making a living off of selling on eCommerce sites is possible, you need to be aware of the risks involved.
+So, while making a living off selling on eCommerce sites is possible, you must be aware of the risks involved.